Crash 'n' Burn (2004 video game): Gameplay

 The player has 4 different car models to choose from: Compact, Pickup, Muscle and Sports.
 Compact cars and pickup trucks are available from the start, while muscle cars and sports cars must be unlocked.
 Each model has its own driving physics and unique selection of body parts, including spoilers, front and rear bumpers, and side skirts.
 Although all vehicles are fictional, certain combinations of parts can be used to resemble real world vehicles.

 Almost every track featured in the game has static obstacles, such as slaloms, crossovers, and jumps.
 Also featured are "X" tracks, also known as high risk variation, which contain additional bumps and ramps.
 Dynamic obstacles will appear as races progress, such as oil and ignitable fuel slicks, as well as wreckage from totaled vehicles.

 All vehicle customization is unlocked through the in game shop.
 Every event completed awards the player both experience (EXP) and money.
 Additional bonuses are awarded for wrecking opponents, setting fastest laps, placing in the top three, and leading laps.
 Earning EXP will eventually level the player up, which unlocks new items from the shop, which are purchased one at a time with money.
-At certain EXP levels, the player gains free bonuses and wrecking bonus, as well as access to muscle cars and sports cars.
+At certain EXP levels, the player gains free bonuses and wrecking bonus, as well to access by unlocking muscle cars and sports cars.